shybovycha/shybovycha.github.io/_drafts/2015-09-14-two-sides-of-web-application.md

 });
 {% endhighlight %}

-This tells Gulp to define two tasks - `install`, which installs all NPM and Bower dependencies, and `build`, which compiles all the Jade, SCSS and ES6+ files into HTML, CSS and JS files, correspondingly.
+This tells Gulp to define `build` task, which compiles all the Jade, SCSS and ES6+ files into HTML, CSS and JS files, correspondingly.
 Compiled files are placed within the `public/` directory, so we may easily render them with almost any web-server.
-But first things first, we need to prepare directory structure like this for our `build` task:
+But first things first, we need to prepare directory structure like this for our task:

 {% highlight bash %}
 .